 Dan is a graduate of Boston College Law School and Cornell University.
 He is also a veteran, having served as a Surface Warfare Officer in the U.S. Navy from 2001 to 2006, principally aboard the USS Lake Erie (CG-70).

-Dan currently serves as the Co-Chair of the Boston Bar Association’s Section on Civil Rights and Civil Liberties.
+Dan served as the Co-Chair of the Boston Bar Association’s Section on Civil Rights and Civil Liberties from 2020 to 2022.
 He is also a volunteer, Governance Committee member, and former Board of Directors member for the Asperger/Autism Network (AANE) in Watertown, Massachusetts.

 Dan’s work as an attorney has been recognized by Massachusetts Lawyers Weekly (Up & Coming Lawyer, 2019), the Political Asylum/Immigration Representation Project (Pro Bono Mentor Award, 2018), the Massachusetts Association of Criminal Defense Lawyers (President’s Award, 2013), and Super Lawyers Magazine (Rising Star, 2016 & 2017).